scott-howard-james/encyclopedia/README.rst

 Encyclopedia Operations
 =======================

-It might be illustrative (at least for those of us who *like* looking at summary tables) to now show an overview of operations for an
+It may be illustrative (at least for those of us who *like* looking at summary tables) to now show an overview of operations for an
 Encyclopedia: